isabella232/dynamic-media-classic.en-1/help/creating-offer-set.md

 **To create an offer set with a parameterized template**

 1. Select the template or banner.
-1. Click **Build** &gt; **Target Classic Offer Set**.
+1. Click **Build** &gt; **Test&Target Offer Set**.

-   The Target Classic Offer Set page lists offers in the offer set.
+   The Test&Target Offer Set page lists offers in the offer set.
 The first item on the list is the object.

 1. Select the object and click **Add & Preview**.